Insights

 Most analytics companies do not write postmortems.
 They publish hits, bury misses, and hope the aggregate ratio looks favorable in the next sales deck.
 That is rational from a marketing standpoint.
 It is the wrong move from a credibility standpoint, and it is structurally invisible to anyone who knows how this work is actually done.

 Sportsbook risk teams, franchise analytics directors, and prediction-market makers all run their own postmortems internally.
 They know the work involved and they know what good looks like.
 When they buy infrastructure from an outside vendor, the question they cannot answer from a stat sheet is whether the team behind it sees misses clearly and fixes them in code rather than in messaging.
-The Barber miss, the same-day commit, and the HVP audit five weeks later that walked back the headline backtest are the answer to that question.
+The Barber miss, the same-day fix, and the validation audit five weeks later that walked back the headline backtest are the answer to that question.

 If you want the calculator that mirrors the half-Kelly sizing this pick was placed under, it is over here.
 If you want the no-vig math that the CLV haircut depends on, here.
 If you want the methodology, here.
 The numbers stand because the process stands.